InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-did-parachain/build.md

 ## Starting a Local Node

-Once the node is compiled, you're ready to set up the relay chain and InfraBlockchain DID chain in a local environment using the ZombieNet.
+Once the node is compiled, you're ready to set up the relay chain and Infra DID chain in a local environment using the ZombieNet.

-To start the local InfraBlockchain DID chain, follow these steps:
+To start the local Infra DID chain, follow these steps:

 1. Check the ZombieNet configuration: